-For those of us coastal folks, the threat of a hurricane during these late summer and early fall months is in full effect.
-And our hearts go out to those affected by the most recent storm, Florence, as well as to all the others past in Florida, Puerto Rico, Houston, and of course, New Orleans.
-The rebuild process isn't easy we realize.
+The threat of a hurricane during these late summer and early fall months is in full effect.
 As a native and lifelong Floridian, I've had my share of hurricane experience including evacuation, preparation, devastation, and hurricane parties too!

 1- Vegetarian Tacos

 What you'll need?
-Refried pinto or black beans, jarred salsa, canned olives, pickled jalepenos (homemade or store bought), onion, fresh grape tomatoes, taco shells, an avocado, lime, garlic.
+Refried pinto or black beans, jarred salsa, canned olives, pickled jalapeños (homemade or store bought), onion, fresh grape tomatoes, taco shells, an avocado, lime, garlic and salt.

 What to do?
 Simply pop the cans of beans, olives, and salsa; chop tomatoes and onions, smash avocado with lime juice, add salt and chopped garlic.
 Put it all together in any order you like, and enjoy this relatively quite healthy hurricane crowd pleaser.